panchi64/neutron/README.md

 # Neutron - 🚧 **Work in Progress** 🚧

-Neutron is a disk utility application built for the COSMIC desktop environment
+Neutron is a disk utility application

 ## About the Name

 "Neutron" is a reference to neutron stars - some of the densest objects known to exist.
-Just like these COSMIC phenomena pack enormous mass into a small space, disk drives nowadays achieve incredible data density, storing vast amounts of information in small/compact devices.
+Just like these cosmic phenomena pack enormous mass into a small space, disk drives nowadays achieve incredible data density, storing vast amounts of information in small/compact devices.

 It felt like a fitting name for a tool designed to work with these, ever increasing, data-hoarding hardware components.